Confederate Monument of Bardstown: History

 THEY DIED AND WORE THE GRAY.

 It was placed on the National Register of Historic Places on July 17, 1997, one of sixty monuments to the American Civil War in Kentucky so honored on the same day.
-Starting in early autumn of 1999 the Sons of Confederate Veterans endeavored to restore and erect the individual gravemarkers.
+Starting in early autumn of 1999 the Sons of Confederate Veterans, after having laid a wreath at the Confederate Monument the previous year, endeavored to restore and erect the individual gravemarkers.
+In 2019, the monument and surrounding gravestones were vandalized by orange paint being thrown over them.